testillano/CH4-sensor/README.md

 Below, we will describe the fundamentals that govern the program, although, as we mentioned, the source code is commented to facilitate its reading and understanding.

-From the voltage divider, we deduce the value of Rs (sensor resistance): `RS = V * RL / VS`, where RL is the load resistance, V is 5 volts, and VS is the measured voltage (Vout) of the sensor recorded on the analog pin.
+From the voltage divider, we deduce the value of RS (sensor resistance): `RS = V * RL / VS`, where RL is the load resistance, V is 5 volts, and VS is the measured voltage (Vout) of the sensor recorded on the analog pin.

 But we still need to complete the **calibration** phase.
 To do this, we look at the sensitivity curves in the specification sheet.
 From there, we obtain the parts per million (ppm) for a given RS/R0 ratio and a specific gas, where R0 is sensor resistance at 1000 ppm of CH4 in the clean air, a condition that we can reproduce.
 It should be noted that professionally, these types of sensors are calibrated in atmospheres with known ppm levels.